-Successful completion of this CME activity, which includes participation in the evaluation component, earns credit toward the Lifelong Learning requirement(s) for the American Board of Ophthalmology's Continuing Certification program.
-It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting credit.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME and Self-Assessment requirements of the American Board of Surgery's Continuous Certification program.
+It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.